P ≠ NP Proof

 is no diagonalization into S, and Q must decide what T(w) returns to decide the question.
 That is, before Q answers

-whatever in polynomial time, it must decide whether T(w) = Q(w), to avoid that the diagonalization
+whatever within polynomial time, it must decide whether T(w) = Q(w), to avoid that the diagonalization above forces it to error (reflect: T can be any computer program).

 Nevertheless,